Battle of Poljana: Background

 Several Croat officials staged a coup against Pavelić in August 1944, in an attempt to get the NDH on the side of the Allies.
 The Lorković-Vokić plot was discovered before it could be carried out and resulted in the imprisonment and execution of conspirators Mladen Lorković and Ante Vokić, as well as those involved with the planning.
 By the beginning of 1945, the European Axis powers had been defeated.
 As the Partisans began approaching the capital of Zagreb, the government of the Independent State of Croatia began preparations to flee the country.
 In a vain gesture to gain the trust of the Allies, the NDH government revoked their racial policies on 5 May, in which the Ustaše exterminated the majority of Serbs, Jews, and Roma during the course of the war.

 The next day, Pavelić and the NDH government left Zagreb.
 That same day, a column of 30,000 soldiers from Army Group E (German: Heeresgruppe E) began their retreat north to Austria, seeking an opportunity to surrender to the British and evade Partisan reprisals.
 Most of the soldiers within the column were those in the German Wehrmacht and Waffen-SS, the NDH Armed Forces (the Ustaše and Home Guard), Slovene Home Guard, Montenegrin National Army (Chetniks from Montenegro), and the Axis-aligned Cossack Cavalry Corps.
-Despite assurances from Tito that all Axis prisoners would be treated accordingly, some Partisans began rounding up and summarily executing Volksdeustche and Ustaše soldiers in the thousands.
+Despite assurances from Tito that all Axis prisoners would be treated accordingly, some Partisans began rounding up and summarily executing Volksdeutsche and Ustaše soldiers in the thousands.
 Tito eventually gave orders to two divisions: the 3rd and 4th in Carinthia to cut off the route into Austria and to capture the prisoners.